sathyanaravind/coding-exercises/README.md

 ## Data Structures
 ### Array
+- collection of items of same data type stored a contiguous memory locations
+-
 ### Linked list
 - linear data structure with connected nodes
 - each node contains data and pointer to next node